waltervh/BornAgain-website/content/documentation/_index.md

 +++
-title = "Documentation"
+title = "BornAgain"
-weight = 10
+weight = 50
 +++

-### Documentation
+### BornAgain

+BornAgain has two bodies of documentation:

+* web-only documentation, accessible from this start page;
+* the User Manual, available online or as PDF download.

+The web-only documentation concentrates on practicalities: functionality and architecture overviews, installation instructions, tutorials and usage examples.
+The User Manual explains the theoretical models and their implementation in BornAgain.

-{{% alert theme="success" %}}
+{{% alert theme="info" %}}
-**Welcome!**

-This is a playground to test prototype of the documentation site for various software projects of the Scientific Computing Group at MLZ.
+Software and documentation are work in progress.
+Some features of the software are not yet documented.
+Contact us for any questions.

 {{% /alert %}}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer nec odio.
-Praesent libero.
-Sed cursus ante dapibus diam.
-Sed nisi.
-Nulla quis sem at nibh elementum imperdiet.
-Duis sagittis ipsum.
-Praesent mauris.
-Fusce nec tellus sed augue semper porta.
-Mauris massa.
-Vestibulum lacinia arcu eget nulla.

-#### Key features of the documentation page

-* Documentation page has the layout which is different from other pages of web site
-* `breadcrumb` and `sidemenu` are automatically generated from markdown directory structure
-* Side menu is collapsible

-{{% children depth="2" %}}
+{{% children  %}}